RicoLi424/Backend-of-the-MES-Design/README.md

 It realizes the maintenance of the bill of materials, routing, and procedures involved in production.
 The main functions include bill of materials management, routing management, and procedure management.
 * **_Product Quality Management_**
 It is used to realize the quality control of semi-finished products or finished products produced by workshop production lines in different processes.
 Quality inspectors randomly or regularly inspect semi-finished products or finished products produced by different production lines and processes, and enter the inspection results into the system.
+* **_Basic System Management_**
+It realizes the management of users, roles, departments and permissions.
+* **_Template Management_**
+It realize the management of attribute templates of entities in the system, such as materials, equipment, and processes.
+Different material attributes have different names and quantities.
+In order to adapt to various materials, equipment, etc., the system can dynamically adapt according to the actual attributes, and the system can accommodate different entities by establishing templates.
+* **_Data Analysis Report_**
+It realizes the display of production plan progress, production plan preview, material inventory, and bad statistical information.
+   * **Production planning progress module:** Display the actual and planned completion quantities of products in different customer orders in the form of a bar chart.
+   * **Material Inventory:** Display the current material inventory in the form of a table.
+   * **Defective statistics:** Display the statistics of defective products from the beginning of the generation of planned orders to the current moment in the form of a graph.